product-science/docs/docs/android/gradle.md

 ## Enabling the plugin by build type

+For versions of the plugin exceeding **0.12.1**, you have the option to selectively integrate the productscience plugin into your Gradle build.
-For plugin versions greater than **0.12.1**, you can integrate Product Science pipeline into your gradle build selectively apply the plugin to a given build type by adding a `productScience` block at the top level of your `app/build.gradle` file.
+This can be achieved by applying the plugin only to specific build types.

+To do this, insert a `productScience` block at the top of your **app/build.gradle** file.
 Inside the proguard block, add a block corresponding to the build type (must have the same name) and set `enabled` to `true`.

 === "Groovy"
     ```groovy title="app/build.gradle"
     plugins {